A Gibbs sampler on the $n$-simplex: Notation, basic lemmas and strategy

-We can now describe the overall strategy.
-In the first phase, we show that the proportional coupling is contractive, and prove that the two chains are very close with high probability after about $n \log(n)$ steps.
-In the next phase, we run $Y_{t}$ until a specified time $T$.
-We use information about $Y_{t}$ from time 0 to $T$ to construct a nested sequence of partitions, starting with one set at time 0 and normally ending with $n$ singletons.
-We then show that, if the partitions are chosen correctly, it is possible to make sure that each piece of the partition has the same weight in both $X_{t}$ and $Y_{t}$ for all times, with high probability.
-When the final partition consists of only singletons, this implies that the chains have coupled.
-The main difficulties here are constructing the partition, and then showing that the conditions required for the subset coupling lemma apply with high probability. \\
+We now give a rough and nonrigorous description of the proof strategy, which proceeds by describing a two-step coupling of $X_{t}$ and $Y_{t}$.
+For the first $T_{1}$ steps, $X_{t}$ and $Y_{t}$ evolve always under the proportional coupling.
+This coupling is Markovian, and we prove that under this coupling, the two chains are very close in sup-norm with high probability after about $n \log n$ steps.
+In the next phase, we record the updated coordinates $(i(t), j(t))$ from time $T_{1}$ until a specified time $T = T_{1} + T_{2}$.
+This information is used to construct a nested sequence $P_{t}$ of partitions of the set of coordinates $[n]$.
+With high probability, the sequence will satisfy $P_{T_{1}} = \{ [n] \}$ and $P_{T_{1} + T_{2}} = \{ \{ 1\}, \{ 2 \},\ldots, \{ n \} \}$.
+We will then couple $X_{t}$ to $Y_{t}$ step by step, using only information about the future that is contained in $P_{t}$, using a proportional coupling for some steps and a subset coupling for others.
+We then show that it is possible to keep $w(S,X_{t}) = w(S,Y_{t})$ for all $S \in P_{t}$ with high probability.
+If all of these high-probability events occur, then the final partition consists of only singletons, and this implies that $X_{T}[i] = Y_{T}[i]$ for $1 \leq i \leq n$.
+The two main difficulties are constructing the partition and showing that $X_{t}$ and $Y_{t}$ remain close throughout the second phase.

 It is worth pointing out that the dependence of the coupling on the future is in fact necessary to get the correct mixing time, or indeed any bound that is $o(n^{2})$.
 This is analogous to the well-known fact that no Markovian coupling of the random transposition walk on $S_{n}$ can give a coupling time that is $o(n^{2})$.
+See Lemma 8 of \cite {Borm11} for a short proof of this fact for the walk on $S_{n}$ which applies essentially without modification to this Gibbs sampler.